le0pard/le0pard.github.io/_posts/chef/2013-02-17-chef-server-getting-started-part-1.md

 end
 {% endhighlight %}

-We set two servers: chef (Chef Server) and chef\_client (client of Chef Server).
+We set two servers by this configuration: chef (Chef Server) and chef\_client (client of Chef Server).
 We use "hostonly" network for this servers.
 In this case both of this servers will be available by IPs: 10.33.33.33 and 10.33.33.50.
-Also no need to forward ports, because services on this servers can be available by this IPs.
+Also doesn't need to do forward ports, because services on this servers will be available by this IPs.
 More about ["Multi-VM Environments"](http://docs.vagrantup.com/v1/docs/multivm.html) and ["Chef Solo Provisioning"](http://docs.vagrantup.com/v1/docs/provisioners/chef_solo.html) you can find by this links.

 Let's create our servers: